 Stay up-to-date with the latest Keep Harnett Beautiful information by following us on Facebook.

 Harnett County is partnering with the North Carolina Department of Transportation (NCDOT) and various community partners to encourage citizens to beautify Harnett County.
-Volunteers can coordinate a cleanup with friends, family, and coworkers at a roadway of their choice during April 10-24.
+Volunteers can coordinate a cleanup with friends, family, and coworkers at a roadway of their choice between April 10 and 23.
 All registered volunteers will be provided cleanup supplies, such as reversible orange/blue trash bags, gloves and orange safety vests.

-For more information on the Spring Litter Sweep, please contact Harnett County Solid Waste at 910-814-6156 or email@example.com.
+For more information on the Spring Litter Sweep, please contact Morgan Pope at 910-893-7584 or firstname.lastname@example.org.

 Add a little fun to your litter cleanup by participating in our litter contests!
-The group that collects the most bags of litter and the group that finds the most unique piece of litter will win a prize.
-To participate in the contest, post your picture on Facebook using the hashtag #KHBSpringLitterSweep21 and tag our Facebook page (@Keepharnettbeautiful).
-Members of the Keep Harnett Beautiful Committee will judge the photos and select the winners after April 24.
+The group that collects the most bags of litter, the group that finds the most unique piece of litter, and the volunteer with the best Halloween costume will win a prize.
+To participate in the contest, post your picture on Facebook using the hashtag #KHBLitter22 and tag our Facebook page (@Keepharnettbeautiful).
+Members of the Keep Harnett Beautiful Committee will judge the photos and select the winners after April 23.
 Don't have Facebook?
-Send your photos to Officer Andrew Tyler at firstname.lastname@example.org.
+Send your photos to email@example.com.